facebookarchive/makeitopen/docs/1-A2-relay.md

 sidebar_label: Appendix II: Using Relay and GraphQL
 ---

-When we originally planned the app [we discussed the choice of data layer](tutorials/building-the-f8-app/planning/#data-access-with-react-native) and compared [Redux](https://github.com/rackt/redux) (which was eventually used), with an alternative Facebook Open Source project called [Relay](https://facebook.github.io/relay/).
+When we originally planned the app [we discussed the choice of data layer](../2016.1.1.0/1-1-planning.html#data-access-with-react-native) and compared [Redux](https://github.com/rackt/redux) (which was eventually used) with an alternative Facebook Open Source project called [Relay](https://facebook.github.io/relay/).

 At the time, Redux was chosen because it offered the simpler data implementation of the two, and was quicker and easier to integrate with our Parse data storage.